What causes the Northern Lights?

 Dr Sadie Jones, astronomer and senior teaching fellow at the University of Southampton, is busily engaged on a project named Aurora Zoo.
 One of its aims is to understand what happens to the energy released into the upper atmosphere when the aurora occurs and what effect this has on man-made satellites and the weather on Earth.

-“The aurora occurs between 100 - 300 kilometres up and this new Aurora Zoo research involves zooming in on the movements of the aurora in upper atmosphere, it's giving us more data about what's going on.”
+“The aurora occurs between 100 - 300 kilometers up and this new Aurora Zoo research involves zooming in on the movements of the aurora in upper atmosphere, it's giving us more data about what's going on.”

 “We now know that the aurora, even though it's happening much higher, does play into the temperature and the weather modelling that happens below.
-The weather agencies are realising that they might need to look a bit higher than they used to before.”
+The weather agencies are realizing that they might need to look a bit higher than they used to before.”

 Another aspect of the Aurora Zoo project is examining the movement and shape of the aurora.
 Anyone can take part in this exciting new research by helping the scientists analyse their masses of data, and by doing so you will reveal hidden details of this exciting phenomenon of the night sky.